Guides

 Some apps have different Inactivity and Absolute Expirations

-While each of these adhere to the general OAuth standard, you can’t leverage the same approach to handle every integration’s auth.
+While each of these adhere to the general OAuth standard, you can't reuse the same approach to handle every integration's auth.
 Not accounting for all the edge cases can lead to many production-level challenges with your integration after going live.

 That's why our integrations engineering team had to become OAuth experts in order to build the unified layer for auth that all our customers rely on for their products' native integrations.